|Subject Leader||Miss J Kilmore|

 The skills which are developed in English provide the building blocks which allow students to access many other curriculum areas effectively.
-There are some links between content and knowledge.For example, in English ‘An Inspector Calls’ and ‘A Christmas Carol’ are introduced as GCSE Literature texts in year 10.
+There are also links between content and knowledge.For example, in English ‘An Inspector Calls’ and ‘A Christmas Carol’ are introduced as GCSE Literature texts in year 10.
 In History, there is an ILT project rotation across KS3 for both of these texts, to develop students’ knowledge of the context of the texts.
 We are able to refer to this prior learning in our teaching.
 There are learning links between our Yr 9 Equality unit and work delivered in RE.

 The Literacy curriculum has links with many subject areas, such as Science, Geography, PE, RE and History.
 KS3 students are taught the meaning of the command words used in many subject areas through a sequence of themed units of work.